cryptowealth-technology/NeRF-to-XR/snerg/README.md

-# Baking Neural Radiance Fields for Real-Time View-Synthesis
+# [FROM GOOGLE] Baking Neural Radiance Fields for Real-Time View-Synthesis

 This repository contains the public source code release for the paper [Baking Neural Radiance Fields for Real-Time View-Synthesis (or SNeRG)](http://nerf.live).